AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/node/collators/collation-generation.md

 * If there is no collation generation config, ignore.
 * Otherwise, for each `activated` head in the update:
-  * Determine if the para is scheduled on any core by fetching the `availability_cores` Runtime API.
+  * Determine if the ally is scheduled on any core by fetching the `availability_cores` Runtime API.
-    > TODO: figure out what to do in the case of occupied cores; see [this issue](https://github.com/axia/axia/issues/1573).
+    > TODO: figure out what to do in the case of occupied cores; see [this issue](https://github.com/axiatech/axia/issues/1573).
   * Determine an occupied core assumption to make about the para.
 Scheduled cores can make `OccupiedCoreAssumption::Free`.
   * Use the Runtime API subsystem to fetch the full validation data.
   * Invoke the `collator`, and use its outputs to produce a `CandidateReceipt`, signed with the configuration's `key`.